-It’s not the rumors of fecal contamination, when samples of all kinds of packaged greens from baby greens to spinach, traditional and organic were tested.
+It’s not the rumors of fecal contamination when samples of all kinds of packaged greens from baby greens to spinach, traditional, and organic were tested.
 As creepy as that is to think about, even Consumer Reports assures that the contamination falls within the FDA’s acceptable levels.

 It’s not any of those things that cause me to just walk on by that prepackaged section in my supermarket’s produce department.

-As I’ve queried readers and friends on the bag versus bulk question, the overarching reason so many people go for the prepackaged, triple-washed, salad greens in a bag, is down to one thing: time.
+As I’ve queried readers and friends on the bag versus bulk question, the overarching reason so many people go for the prepackaged, triple-washed, salad greens in a bag, comes down to one thing: time.
 Bagged salads are convenient and so easy to grab and go.

 Sweet Restaurant-Style Coleslaw